openstack-archive/infra-manual/doc/source/developers.rst

 Gerrit cannot merge a patchset, it will give a -1 review and add a comment notifying of merge failure.

-Each time a change merges, the "merge-check" pipeline verifies that all open changes on the same project are still mergeable.
+Each time a change merges, the "system-required" pipeline verifies that all open changes on the same project are still mergeable.
 If any job is not mergeable, Zuul will give a -1 review and add a comment notifying of merge failure.